ander882/BankGo/process/README.md

 * This is here just to show what the process directory looks like after a run
 * This directory is deleted out at the start of every run.
 * Not all banks are show (right now).
 Maybe I'll add more later?
+* This readme file is NOT in the directory.
+Only here for you.